meleu/RetroArch-problematic-cheevos/core_compatibility.md

 ### Snes9x 2010 (previously called SNES9x Next)

-Needs more tests after the fixes.
+Seems to be working fine, but needs more tests after the fixes.

 ### Snes9x 2002 (previously called PocketSNES)